andreicozma1/LeafNote/README.md

 ```

 4. Install the Dependencies
-Recommended: Use the run script!
+Recommended: Use the run script (Linux and macOS only)!
 ```
 pip3 install -r requirements.txt
 ```